 Shapes 21 through 25 resemble shapes 1 through 5, but they can be coloured in.

-The dataset Wagenmakers_Zeelenberg.csv contains data from a study by Wagenmakers et al. (2016).
-In this experiment, participants were instructed to either smile or pout (Condition) as they judged the funniness of four cartoons on a 10-point scale (0–9).
+Exercise 3 (A boxplot) Wagenmakers et al. (2016) set out to replicate an older study across a large number of psychology labs.
+The dataset Wagenmakers_Zeelenberg.csv contains summary data from one such lab (Zeelenberg et al.).
+In the experiment, participants were instructed to either smile or pout (Condition) as they judged the funniness of four cartoons on a 10-point scale (0–9).
 The mean rating per participant can be found in the creatively named column MeanRating.
 The research question was if smiling participants gave higher funniness ratings than pouting ones.

 Line charts are a reasonable choice for presenting the results of more complex studies.
 They’re often used to depict temporal developments, but I don’t think their use should be restricted to this.
 I often use line charts to better understand complex results that are presented in a table.
 For instance, Slavin et al. (2011) presented their results in four tables (Tables 4–7).
 I entered the results pertaining to the PPVT (English) and TVIP (Spanish) post-tests into a CSV file (Peabody_Slavin2011.csv):